-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kuna is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Kuna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kuna is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Kuna who work in sales jobs (12.79%), management occupations (11.21%), and food service (10.45%).

 Also of interest is that Kuna has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Kuna are slightly better educated than the national average of 21.84% for all cities and towns, with 24.44% of adults in Kuna having a bachelor's degree or advanced degree.
+The education level of Kuna citizens is a little higher than the average for US cities and towns: 24.44% of adults in Kuna have at least a bachelor's degree.